Question: "What should we learn from the account of David and Goliath?"

 An important point in this story is that Goliath was taunting the sovereign Lord of the universe.
 He was challenging God's people to stand up to him and demonstrate that their God was more powerful than he was.
 Until David came into the Israelite camp, there was no one who was willing to step out in faith and face the giant.
 However, David's faith was so strong that he was willing to believe that the Lord would go with him and enable him to defeat Goliath (1 Samuel 17:36-37).
 Davidís faith was born out of his experience of Godís grace and mercy in his life up to that point.
 The Lord had delivered him out of dangerous situations in the past, proving His power and trustworthiness, and David relied on Him to deliver him from the Philistine.

 From the story of David and Goliath, we can learn that the God we serve is capable of defeating any of the giants in our livesófear, depression, financial issues, doubts of faithóif we know Him and His nature well enough to step out in faith.
 When we do not know what the future holds, we have to trust Him.
 But we canít trust someone we donít know, so knowing God through His Word will build our faith in Him.

 As Christians who have trusted Christ as the only way to heaven (John 14:6), our battle with the giants in our lives will result in victory if we cling by faith to God and His power.
 The illustration of David and Goliath is only one of many examples of the supernatural power of our Lord.
 He cares deeply for His children and wants only our best.
 Sometimes that involves trials and battles, but these are ultimately for our good and His glory.
 James tells us to consider it pure joy when we encounter trials because they test our faith and develop patience and perseverance (James 1:2-4).
-When we are tested by these trials, we can stand up against any giant that comes to defeat us.
+When we are tested by these trials, we can, in the power of the Lord, stand up against any giant, trusting our Savior to win the victory.